 Please see the Diary below for details of future talks

-The Events Secretary organises a variety of visits and events, including coach trips to places of interest, theatre trips and social events.
-Details and costs are publicised in the monthly News Sheet and there are booking sheets at the monthly meetings at the Events secretary's table.
+The Events Secretary organises a variety of visits and events, including coach trips to places of interest.
+Details and costs are publicised in the monthly News Sheet and booking sheets are available on the Events Secretary's table at monthly meetings.
 Full payment is required at the time of booking.
 If the trip later proves not to be viable, the money will be refunded in full.
-Should you need to cancel your place, the cancellation policy sets out the policy on refunds.
+Should you need to cancel your place, the Pricing and Cancellation policy sets out the policy on refunds.
+To view the Policy, click on the link at the top right of the page.

 Forthcoming visits are shown in the Diary below.